rashi-raturi/Sentio/README.md

 # Sentio

 Sentio is a web application designed to assist psychologists by automating tasks and facilitating AI-assisted diagnosis.
-It enables psychologists to generate patient assessments dynamically, send them via links or QR codes, and receive results efficiently.
+It enables psychologists to generate patient assessments dynamically, send them via links, and receive results efficiently.
+Additionally, it thoroughly analyzes patient-filled assessments and generates detailed reports.
+Sentio also incorporates the History of Present Illness(HOPI) in psychology/psychiatry questionnaire to enhance diagnostic accuracy.

 ## Features

-- **User Authentication**: Secure login and signup functionality.
+- **User Authentication**: Secure login and signup functionality for psychologist.
 - **Patient Management**: View, add, update, and delete patient records.
 - **Assessment Generation**: AI-generated dynamic assessments based on psychologist input.
 - **Assessment Submission**: Patients can fill assessments via a generated link.